 The Golden Pei is a riveting mix of the affectionate Golden Retriever and the mighty Shar Pei.

-While the dog can be a challenge to train, owing to the differing behaviours of its two parent breeds, the Golden Pei is good for a lot of different kinds of lifestyle.
+While the dog can be a challenge to train, owing to the different behaviors of its two parent breeds, the Golden Pei is good for a lot of different kinds of lifestyles.

 So whether you’re already a dog owner and belong to a multi-pet household, or are only just considering getting a dog for the first time, the Golden Pei will prove to be a delight for you.